joonty/memegen/README.md

 ### Installation
 By far the easiest way to install this plugin is through the Jenkins update center.

-However, if you're feeling cheeky, download [memegen.hpi](/downloads/joonty/memegen/memegen.hpi) from the downloads section.
+However, if you'd prefer to install it manually, download [memegen.hpi](http://updates.jenkins-ci.org/latest/memegen.hpi) from the [Jenkins plugin page](https://wiki.jenkins-ci.org/display/JENKINS/Meme+Generator+Plugin).
 You can then either copy it to `/var/lib/hudson/plugins/` on your Jenkins/Hudson server or upload it using the advanced tab of the plugin manager.
 Then give Jenkins a restart to activate the plugin.

 ### Configuration